 - The oil is separated from the water and residue.

-All olive oils are held to certain USDA grade standards 1.
-Extra virgin olive oil is certified as having the highest grade standards for excellent flavor, odor and free fatty acid content.
+All olive varieties are held to certain USDA grade standards 1.
+EVOO is certified as having the highest grade standards for excellent flavor, odor and free fatty acid content.
+Therefore, versus regular, it is better.
 The extra virgin oil must not exceed 0.8 grams of oleic acid per 100 grams.